vinayakula06/admybrand/ai usage report.md

 #### AI Usage Report

 ## AI Tools Used
 I used a combination of AI tools to accelerate the development process for this project.
 My primary tools were **GitHub Copilot** for code completion and in-editor suggestions, **Cursor IDE** which provided an integrated AI-powered development environment, and **v0.dev** for generating initial UI components.
-For broader architectural planning and debugging complex issues, I also leveraged large language models like ChatGPT.
+For broader architectural planning and debugging complex issues, I also leveraged large language models like ChatGPT/claude.

 ## Sample Prompts
 1. "Generate a responsive Next.js component for a testimonial carousel using Framer Motion and Shadcn/ui.
 It should feature a customer photo, name, role, company, rating, and a brief quote.
 Include navigation buttons for scrolling."